daisygunn/la-petite-traveller/README.md

 * Helpful guidance on routes available
 * Recommendations for where to eat/stay

 This website will offer all of these things whilst also allowing for intuitive navigation and comfortability of use.
-An effort was taken to not provide an overwhelming amount of information as this is often the reason people are put off with travel guides.
+An effort was taken to not provide an overwhelming amount of information at first glance as this is often the reason people are put off with travel guides.

 Due to the age group of the users, it is assumed that most users will be viewing the site on their mobile phones and therefore creating something responsive is integral to the design.